arjunmakesthings/itp-blog/content/applications/index.md

 ---
 ### update on 251016:
-i think this class was phenomenally designed. i didn't get it beforehand. i will write more about why i believe so later.
+i think this class was phenomenally designed. i didn't get it beforehand. more in [[applications/applications_mid-reflection|applications_mid-reflection]].

 ---
 ### update on 250913: